roop/citron/docs/grammar-file.md

 throws_clause ::= Rethrows(t). { return t }
 ~~~

-You can replace all those lines with a token set specification like
+We can replace all those lines with a token set specification like
 this:

 ~~~ Text